Liechtenstein–Ukraine relations

-Liechtensteiner–Ukrainian relations are the bilateral relations of Liechtenstein and Ukraine.
+Liechtenstein–Ukraine relations are the bilateral relations of Liechtenstein and Ukraine.
 Both countries established diplomatic relations on 6 February 1992.
 Since then, the relations between the two countries have been stable.

 Ukraine does not have an embassy in Liechtenstein, but it has an honorary consulate located in Vaduz.
 The Ukrainian ambassador to Switzerland, located in Bern, is also accredited to Liechtenstein.
 Similarly, the Swiss embassy in Kyiv also represents Liechtenstein.